Geography of New York (state): Topography

 The third mountainous region, occupying the northeast part of the state, is known as the Adirondack Mountains.
 The region is bounded to the south by the Mohawk River, south of which the highlands become part of the Allegheny Plateau, in the form of broad, irregular hills, broken by the deep ravines of streams.
 The valley of the Mohawk separates the Allegheny Plateau to the south from the highlands leading to the Adirondacks to the north, reaching its narrowest point in the neighborhood of Little Falls, the Noses, and other places.
 North of the Mohawk the highlands extend northeast in several distinct ranges, all terminating upon Lake Champlain.
 The culminating point of the whole system, and the highest mountain in the state, is Mount Marcy, standing 5344 ft above sea level.
 The rocks of all this region are principally of igneous origin, and the mountains are usually wild, rugged, and rocky.
 A large share of the surface is entirely unfit for cultivation, but the region is rich in minerals, and especially in an excellent variety of iron ore.

-In western New York, a series of hills forming spurs of the Allegheny Mountains enter the state from Pennsylvania and occupy the entire southern half of the west part of the state.
+In western New York, a series of hills forming spurs of the Allegheny Mountains enter the state from Pennsylvania and occupy the entire Southern Pennsylvania of the west part of the state.
 An irregular line extending through the southerly counties forms the watershed that separates the northern and southern drainage; and from it the surface gradually declines northward until it finally terminates in the level of Lake Ontario.
 The portion of the state lying south of this watershed and occupying the greater part of the two southerly tiers of counties is entirely occupied by these hills.
 Along the Pennsylvania line they are usually abrupt and are separated by narrow ravines, but toward the north their summits become broader and less broken.
 A considerable portion of the highland region is too steep for profitable cultivation and is best adapted to grazing.
 The highest summits in Allegany and Cattaraugus counties are 2000 to 2500 ft above sea level.